snowflakedb/snowflake-connector-net/doc/ConnectionPooling.md

 - connections during opening phase

 When a maximum pool size is reached any request to provide (open) another connection is waiting for any idle session to be returned to the pool.
-When an Idle Session Timeout is reached and an idle session is not returned an exception will get thrown.
+When an Idle Session Timeout is reached and an idle session is not returned within that period an exception will get thrown.

 ```cs
 var connectionString = ConnectionString + ";MaxPoolSize=2";